 The purpose of a website redesign is clear: to keep your business in the sights of your target audience to maximise your chances of converting them into paying customers.
 It's to help raise awareness of your brand.
 But if it's not implemented well, it will do more harm than good.
 How exactly?
-By killing off all your previous SEO-This makes efforts ineffective and useless.
+By rendering all your previous SEO efforts ineffective and useless.

 You have invested a lot of time, effort and marketing money to achieve your current ranking.
 You can't lose that in the redesign.
 Some businesses make the tragic mistake of thinking that one doesn't affect the other.
 But in reality, there are certain steps you need to take to make sure you don't sacrifice your SEO ranking when you switch from the old website to the new one.